Max Muncy Preview, Player Props: Dodgers vs. Giants

 Max Muncy At The Plate

-- In 45.9% of his games this season, Muncy has had at least one RBI.
-He's picked up more than one in 19.5% and driven in three or more of his team's runs in 11 contests.
+- In 45.5% of his games this year, Muncy has picked up at least one RBI.
+In 26 of those games (19.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.